.

 This Brian Clemens story starts with us riding on board a fire engine, with no background music or commentary.

 "There's more to this than the work of a pyromaniac," comments John Hunter.
-Checking on the files of the fires he notes all warehouses had smashed windows, except Burnham and Hamilton's.
+Checking on the files of the fires he notes all warehouses had smashed windows, except that at Burnham and Hamilton's.
 Was it an inside job there?

 "The trouble with Sammy is that he's been guilty so often, that now he's clean, he wants to make the most of being persecuted."
 We watch him after being released, call on Verney, the accountant at Burnham's.
 He knows Verney has done it to cover up his cooking the books.
 He patiently explains to the accountant how a proper fireraiser would have started the fires.